 is continuous if and only if the Radon measure $\mu$ satisfy $\llbracket\mu\rrbracket_{\beta}<\infty$.
-Then we provide a new class of data for trace theorem (see Theorem \ref{measure-restriction-thm}).
-The Lorentz space $L^{p\infty}$ and functions space based in $L^{p\infty}$ have been successful applied to study existence and uniqueness of \textit{mild solutions} for Navier-Stokes equations.
-The main focus in these works is to prove a bilinear estimate
+Then we provide a new class of data for the trace theorem (see Theorem \ref{measure-restriction-thm}).
+The Lorentz space $L^{p, \infty}$ and functions space based on $L^{p, \infty}$ have been successful applied to study existence and uniqueness of \textit{mild solutions} for Navier-Stokes equations.
+The main effort in these works is to prove a bilinear estimate